 How to Become a Television Comedy Writer

-Have you always wondered how to become a TV comedy writer?
-The job of a TV comedy writer can be quite lucrative.
-To some, it might be a bit lacking creatively, as your job is to mimic the voices of pre-established characters or personas.
+The job of a TV comedy writer can be quite lucrative and entertaining.
+To some, it might be a bit lacking creatively, because as a part of your job you will mimic the voices of pre-established characters or personas.
 You're also working every day with a group of talented and funny people.
 So, it is likely also one of the most fun jobs you'll ever have.

 Study the TV Format

-If you don’t know what I’m referring to here, you may want to start by reading a few books on script and story structure.
+You may want to start by reading a few books on script and story structure.
 This will help you to understand the basics of scriptwriting.
 You should also start to learn about how a television show is produced.
 You will need to understand the roles of the executive producer down to the showrunner.

 Understanding how a television show goes from an idea to your television set is good knowledge for you to have.
-Once you have a sense of how a show is produced, how a TV script is written and what the basic structure of your favorite show is, you’re ready for Step 2.
+Once you have a sense of how a show is produced, how a TV script is written and what the basic structure of your favorite show is, you’re ready to move on to the next phase.

 Write a “Spec”

-So, what is a spec script?
 Technically, a spec refers to a “speculative” script.
 You’re writing it for free and speculating that someone will read it and hire you.
-It’s essentially a sample script that is either of an existing and popular TV comedy (e.g., “The Office”, “Two and a Half Men”) or a piece of original material that highlights your ability to create voice, situations, characters, and, ultimately, tell a story.
+It’s essentially a sample script that is either of an existing and popular TV comedy or a piece of original material that highlights your ability to create voice, situations, characters, and, ultimately, tell a story.

 Now, it used to be that if you wanted to be a TV comedy writer, you would simply write up a spec or two of your favorite shows, send them to an agent and hopefully impress them enough to inspire them to go out and find you a writing job.

 Things have changed a bit since then—and, actually, it was never quite that easy.
-The industry (meaning potential employers) is much more open nowadays to reading different types of material.
+The industry (meaning potential employers) is more open to reading different types of material.
 A lot of the shift has to do with the fact that there just aren’t as many comedies on the air as there used to be.
-That said, it’s recommended that you write at least two spec scripts: one script of a popular TV comedy and one original pilot concept.
+That said, it’s recommended that you write at least two spec scripts.
+One script should be of a popular TV comedy and one original pilot concept.